Kasuga-taisha Shrine with deer in Nara, Japan, part of Nara and Kyoto One-Day Bus Tour.

 Get your booking confirmed instantly

-Learn about the vivid history of the three ancient temples with an expert English-speaking guide and multilingual guides available in 7 languages.
+Learn about the vivid history of three ancient temples with an expert English-speaking guide and additional multilingual guides available in seven languages.

-Fun fact: The bronze Buddha statue at the Todaiji Temple has undergone multiple restorations, with the latest one completed in 1692.
+Did you know?
+The bronze Buddha statue at Todaiji Temple has been restored multiple times, with the most recent restoration completed in 1692.

 Entry to: